ietf/www.ietf.org/Guide to bringing new work to the IETF.md

 If there are already non-interoperable alternatives then the participation of the implementers of those alternatives, would be an advantage.
 * **Is this engineering and not research?** The IETF is an engineering body and not a research body.
 If your proposed work is closer to research, then it would be more appropriate for the IRTF.

+More information can be found in [Section 4 of RFC 3935](https://datatracker.ietf.org/doc/html/rfc3935#section-4) "A mission statement for the IETF" and

 ## Writing up the idea as an Internet-Draft
 If you want to bring an idea to the IETF then you should to write it up as an Internet-Draft (I-D) and submit it to the IETF or it is highly unlikely to be properly considered by other IETF participants.
 Writing an Internet-Draft allows you to clearly explain your idea, provide references to related work or other sources, set out your goals for the idea and cover the key questions above.
 Anyone can write and submit an Internet-Draft on any subject, no permission is required.